kiboschool/course-programming-1/src/lessons/files/basic_file_operations.md

 ```

 ## File Methods Table
-Here are some file methods with their description:
+For your reference, here are some file methods with their description:

 |MODE |DESCRIPTION|
 |-----|------------------------------|